2012–13 FAI Intermediate Cup

 The 2012–13 Umbro FAI Intermediate Cup was the 86th season of the tournament's existence.
 94 clubs competed to win the title.
-Avondale United are the defending champions after they beat Cherry Orchard 2-1 for the second successive season in the final after extra time in Tallaght Stadium to gain their fifth Intermediate Cup title.
-The 16 teams that reach the fourth round will qualify for the 2013 FAI Cup.
+Avondale United were the defending champions having beaten Cherry Orchard the previous season to gain their fifth Intermediate Cup title.
+The 16 teams that reached the fourth round of the competition would qualify for the 2013 FAI Cup.

 First round

 Intermediate teams from the Leinster Senior League, Munster Senior League and Ulster Senior League enter at this stage.
 In this round teams from the Leinster Senior League play each other, teams from the Munster Senior League play each other, and teams from the Ulster Senior League play each other.
 The draw was made on 4 September 2012 with ties to be played on the weekend of 30 September 2012.
 Extra-time and penalties will be played if necessary.